ElektraInitiative/libelektra/.github/CONTRIBUTING.md

 Before you start making fundamental changes:

 - You should read the [design document](/doc/DESIGN.md).
-- Create a [decision](/doc/decisions/README.md) describing you want to do to keep the discussion more efficient and architecture documented.
+- Create a [decision](/doc/decisions/README.md) describing what you want to do to keep the discussion more efficient and architecture documented.

 # Labels